n8n-io/n8n-docs/docs/nodes/credentials/Slack/README.md

 # Slack

-You can use these credentials to authenticate the following nodes with Slack.
+You can use these credentials to authenticate the following nodes:
 - [Slack](../../nodes-library/nodes/Slack/README.md)

 ## Prerequisites